Doxuno

 DISSOLUTION

-The Corporation may be dissolved upon the occurrence of any of the following events, subject to compliance with DGCL §§ 275 and 281 (or the corresponding dissolution and wind-up provisions of the state of incorporation): Unanimous vote of all shareholders, bankruptcy or insolvency of the Corporation, court order.
+The Corporation may be dissolved upon: Unanimous vote of all shareholders, bankruptcy or insolvency of the Corporation, court order.

 DISPUTE RESOLUTION

 Dispute Resolution: Any dispute, controversy, or claim arising out of or relating to this Agreement shall be resolved by binding arbitration.
-Such arbitration shall be conducted in the State of Delaware in accordance with the Commercial Arbitration Rules of the American Arbitration Association and the Federal Arbitration Act, 9 U.S.C. §§ 1 et seq.
-The arbitrator's decision shall be final and binding, and judgment upon the award may be entered in any court of competent jurisdiction.
+Arbitration shall be conducted in the State of Delaware under the Commercial Arbitration Rules of the American Arbitration Association and the Federal Arbitration Act, 9 U.S.C. §§1 et seq.; the award is final and binding, and judgment may be entered in any court of competent jurisdiction.

-The prevailing Party in any dispute resolution proceeding shall be entitled to recover its reasonable attorneys' fees and costs from the non-prevailing Party.
+The prevailing Party in any proceeding is entitled to its reasonable attorneys' fees and costs.

 REPRESENTATIONS AND WARRANTIES